amitopenwriteup/ML/lab1.md

 ```

 Run it:

 ```bash
 python src/generate_drift.py
 ```

-### Step 4.3 — Data Drift Report
+### Step 4.3 -- Build Monitoring Reports

 Create `src/monitoring.py`.

-NOTE: Evidently 0.7+ moved the classic API under `evidently.legacy`.
-All imports below use this path.
-If you are on 0.4-0.6, replace `evidently.legacy.report` with `evidently.report` and `evidently.legacy.metric_preset` with `evidently.metric_preset`.
+Evidently 0.7+ moved the classic API under `evidently.legacy`; if you are on 0.4-0.6, drop `.legacy` from each import path.

 ```python
 import os